Generic Name: estradiol (ES-tra-DYE-ol)

-- This pump contains 64 doses.
-Throw away the pump after 64 doses have been used, even if there is still medicine left in the pump.
+- Discard the pump after the labeled number of doses has been used, even if there is still medicine left in the pump.
 It may no longer give the correct amount of medicine with each dose.
 If you are unsure of the number of doses in your container, ask your pharmacist.

 - Use EstroGel gel at the same time each day.